jameschandra/yeetBOT/README.md

 # yeetBOT
-> Here goes your awesome project description!
+> yeetBOT is your friendly scheduler bot jam-packed with awesome features and cool responses.
+Fork this repo and have a go for yourself!

 ## Table of contents
 * [General info](#general-info)